gante/project_euler/README.md

 ## Organisation

-This project contains two mains folders.
+This project is encapsuled in the `gante_project_euler` folder, which in turn contains two sub-folders.
 In `bin`, the `.py` scripts that produce the response for each problem are present.
-Their execution depends on the contents of the other folder `math`, where the mathematical operations are defined.
+Their execution depends on the contents of the other folder, `math`, where the key operations are defined.

 ## Installation